-Dr Owen Lo is a Research Fellow at Edinburgh Napier University.
-Owen graduated obtained a 1st Honours (Class Medal Award) degree in Computer Networks and Distributed Systems at Edinburgh Napier University before continuing to complete a PhD at the same institute on the topic of e-Health.
+Dr Owen Lo is a Research Fellow in the Blockpass ID Lab at Edinburgh Napier University.
+Additionally, he also holds the role of Tech Lead at MemCrypt Ltd. Owen graduated with a 1st Honours (Class Medal Award) degree in Computer Networks and Distributed Systems at Edinburgh Napier University before continuing to complete a PhD at the same university on the topic of e-Health.
 Some awards Owen has received include: Young Software Engineer of the Year Award (Lumison Prize)(2010), Team Prize Raytheon Cyber Challenge Award (2011) and Student of the Year ENU Award (2012).

-During his PhD, Owen contributed to the Data Capture and Auto Identification Reference (DACAR) Project – a project funded in part by EPSRC and TSB – which aimed to create a secure cloud-based information sharing platform for patient data in healthcare environments.
+During his PhD, Owen contributed to the Data Capture and Auto Identification Reference (DACAR) Project – a project funded in part by EPSRC and TSB – and which aimed to create a secure cloud-based information sharing platform for patient data in healthcare environments.
 His work on the DACAR project includes the development of a Patient Simulator and an electronic version of the Early Warning Score system used to perform risk assessment on patients.
-The Patient Simulator was designed to simulate the vital physiological signs of a human patient (heart rate, blood pressure, respirator rate, oxygen levels and breath rate) while the electronic EWS allowed for automated risk assessment based on the parameters observed in a patient.
-The Patient Simulator and electronic EWS system proved instrumental in demonstrating and evaluating the capabilities of the DACAR e-Health platform in the context of secure input, processing and output of clinical data.

-More recently, Owen has successfully worked on collaboration projects with business and industry partners including Morgan Stanley and Keysight Technologies.
-His collaboration with Morgan Stanley focused on insider threats and investigated machine learning techniques to assess how one may determine if an employee was a threat to the organisation.
-In his most recent work, his collaboration with Keysight Technologies has involved research on the topic of side channel analysis and vulnerabilities related to IoT devices.
-His work on side channel analysis involved applying a technique known as power analysis to block based cryptographic algorithms including Advanced Encryption Standard (AES) and PRESENT.
-His results has shown that both algorithms are susceptible to information leakage (i.e. the private key may be revealed) under certain conditions which results in the compromised security of both algorithms.
+In his role as a Research Fellow, Owen has collaborated with organisations including Morgan Stanley and Keysight Technologies on industry focused research projects.
+His collaboration with Morgan Stanley focused on insider threats and investigated machine learning techniques to assess how one may determine if an employee was conducting malicious activity.
+Owen’s collaboration with Keysight Technologies involved research on the topic of side channel analysis and vulnerabilities related to IoT devices.
+His work on side channel analysis involved applying a technique called power analysis to block-based cryptographic encryption algorithms including Advanced Encryption Standard (AES) and PRESENT.
+His results showed that both algorithms are susceptible to information leakage (i.e. the secret key may be revealed) under certain conditions which results in the compromised security of both algorithms.
 Lastly, Owen’s research into IoT security has demonstrated numerous vulnerabilities with consumer ready devices including network service vulnerabilities and Bluetooth Low Energy vulnerabilities.